Last updated: June 20, 2026

 Documents to gather before filing

-| Bring or collect | Why it matters |
+| Bring or collect | Why it matters | Examples |

-| Bank information | Direct deposit is usually faster and safer than waiting for paper mail. |
+| Bank details | Direct deposit is usually faster than a paper check. | Routing number, account number, prepaid card deposit details if allowed. |

 Common mistakes to avoid